SlexAxton/blog/source/_posts/2014-01-15-the-productivity-cycle.markdown

 I find that an interesting, new passion project gets my creative energy flowing much better than jumping into old work.
 If I really want to get in the mood to program, I'll hop off my projects with deadlines and build something that I know probably won't ever even get finished, but that I'm just excited to build.

-Caffeine is a substitute for adenosine in our brain.
+Caffeine blocks adenosine (a sleep chemical) receptors in our brain, causing us to avoid sleep longer.
 If we substitute the current list of things we have to do, with a temporarily more engaging list, it may give us the same slingshot effect that caffeine does for our energy on a micro level.

 ### Macronaps